Lamb (2015 American film): Plot

-At a truck stop, Melissa (Jennifer Lafleur) sees Tommie crying.
+At a truck stop, Melissa sees Tommie crying.
 Tommie lies and says her name is "Emily."
 Tommie tells David she wants to go home; he tells her he could take her home, like he said he would earlier.
 The next day, David and Tommie hang out by a lake.
-While there at the lake, Foster (Tom Bower), a neighbor of theirs at the cabin, tells the two of them that they are on private property.
+While there at the lake, Foster, a neighbor of theirs at the cabin, tells the two of them that they are on private property.
 David lies easily, telling him he's with his niece Emily (aka Tommie).
 Returning from the mountains, Tommie asks David if she could have a root beer; David asks Tommie to get him a beer; she asks if she can have some of the beer, and he agrees she can have one sip of it.
 Foster walks into the room, where he sees Tommie holding the beer.
 David pretends to yell at "Emily", sends her out of the room and apologizes to Foster about what happened.
 Foster warns David there are unfriendly neighbors nearby who don't like kids.
 One morning, David notices a car approaching the cabin; he hides Tommie in a closet and tells her not to be seen.
 The car turns out to be driven by Linny, who came to give David company.

 David tells Tommie to run to the 'shop' (a back part of the cabin) quietly as she can.
 Later that night, Tommie asks David why Linny called him "David" instead of "Gary".
 He tells her, it's to "protect her/us".
 While David is talking to Tommie one morning, Linny walks in, and almost catches Tommie.
 Linny tells David she's going to get mattresses from the other room; David lies, since Tommie is hiding in that room, by telling her a fake ghost story about "Emily".
 Tommie is seen running from the cabin, to Foster's house.
 She returns to the outside of cabin and through the window witnesses David and Linny having sex.
 David notices that Tommie is watching.
 Outside the house, David/Gary holds Tommie/Emily and tells her a secret - that his younger brother left home and disappeared when he was very young, never coming home again.
 He makes her promise not to tell anyone, and to always call him "Gary."

 Next morning Tommie walks into the cabin living room and calls Gary's name.
 Linny awakes with fright and wakes David (aka Gary) who claims that the girl is "Emily" who has been sick and has been staying here because of it.
 As Linny goes to drive away upset, David lies to her that "Emily" is the child of his brother who died and Linny says "you never told me that."
 He pleads with her to be patient with him but she drives off.